Apply For Funding

 This investment opportunity focuses on improvement that ensures nonprofit organizational practices, policies, and culture are not perpetuating systemic racism.

-Organizational domains include strategic planning, staff development, board development and governance, evaluation, technology, communications, fundraising, and program delivery.
+We are building the capacities for organizations to operate and serve through an anti-racist lens in the following domains: strategic planning, staff development, board development and governance, evaluation, technology, communications, fundraising, and program delivery.

 With the understanding of limited time and capacity, in collaboration with the Triangle Capacity Building Network, we are excited to provide a common application for funding to support equity capacity building.
 Though evaluated through the mission and vision of each funding group, questions are mirrored to lessen the burden and encourage qualified nonprofits to apply for both opportunities.
-The Triangle Capacity Building Network’s application can be found at: https://trianglecf.org/award/triangle-capacity-building-network-grant/

 - Clear organizational statement of anti-racism.